 Organizing your School Locker can be as simple as you make it.
-A few simple things will make your tiny locker more useable though — be it Middle school or High School!
+A few simple things will make the small space in your tiny locker more useable though — be it Middle school or High School!

 School Locker Organization